 - Dirty talking—if she is into it, great, but start off subtle and see how she reacts....remember dirty talk can be sexy for some women....vulgar is not.

-- Rough boob play—do you really think twisting enjoyable for most women?
+- Rough boob play—do you really think twisting is enjoyable for most women?
 To say the least, biting?
-Light tapping, sucking and pulling can be a turn on, however you are not twisting a bottle cap off.
+Light tapping, sucking, and pulling can be a turn-on, but you are not twisting a bottle cap off.
 Be gentle and check in with her (we have sensitive parts too) to see if what you are doing actually feels good to her.